 What it could cost you: $50 to $100 or more

 The last time you bought a major appliance or even a hand mixer, you were probably offered a warranty or service plan.
 While marketed to cover repair costs, these contracts typically cost more than you would ever spend to fix an item.
 And keep in mind that most manufacturers offer at least a 90-day warranty anyway.

-The better way: Maintain the appliance as recommended by the manufacturer, and smartly stash the dollars you would spend on a warranty in a repair fund instead.
+The better way: Maintain the appliance as recommended by the manufacturer and instead smartly stash the dollars you would spend on a warranty into a repair fund.
 Also, buy with a major credit card, such as AmEx or Visa.
 Many credit card companies extend product warranties (for free!) up to a year or so.
-Might be worth checking to see if yours does.
+It might be worth checking to see if yours does.